kubewarden/docs/docs/reference/spec/05-context-aware-policies.md

 During this time window, the cached data is served to policies.

 The policy author can also decide to make a direct query, one that skips the cache entirely.
-In this way, fresh data is always server.
+In this way, fresh data is always served.
 This however can cause more load on the Kubernetes API server (depending on how frequently the policy is triggered) and introduces more latency when evaluating an admission request.

 The direct/cached query behavior can be configured on a per-query level by the policy author using the Kubewarden SDKs.